Karobben/Karobben.github.io/source/_posts/LearnNotes/light.md

 $$E(x,t) = E^0 \sin(kx - \omega t + \phi)$$
 $$H(x,t) = H^0 \sin(kx - \omega t + \phi)$$

+!!!
+Question Why Standard Form?
+    The first function form expresses the wave in terms of its wavelength λ and period T, which are perhaps more intuitive when you're first learning about waves.
+It makes it very clear that the wave repeats itself every wavelength λ in space and every period T in time.

+    The second function is the standard form.
+It's particularly useful in more advanced topics like wave interference, diffraction, and quantum mechanics, where the concept of phase space and the relationship between position and momentum (or wavelength and frequency) are crucial.

+    For example, when you want to mimic the interference of the wave, the previous function could became extreamly complcated because the only difference between two wave is phase.

 <details> <summary>More descriptions</summary>
 These equations describe how the electric and magnetic fields oscillate as a function of space and time, which is characteristic of electromagnetic waves such as light.
 The quantities $E^0$ and $H^0$ are the maximum strengths of the electric and magnetic fields, respectively.